+Context-Based Opportunistic Sampling -

-Context-based Opportunistic Sampling: We can also explore the possibility of predicting when a conversation takes place and turn on the speaker counting service accordingly.
-Next we explain how this may work using a method driven by a personal social diary.
+We can also explore the possibility of predicting when a conversation takes place and turn on the speaker counting service accordingly.
+Next, we explain how this may work using a method driven by a personal social diary.
 The main idea is that we can learn a person's conversation patterns with respect to various personal/environmental contexts.

+Figure 9.
+Feasibility of audio inference.

-- Proximity Detection.
-Given that it is safe to assume that people always carry a smartphone, we can detect phone proximity through short-range radio analysis techniques to determine whether two phones are close to each other, which is an indicator that the people may engage in a conversation.
-Proximity may be then used as a soft hint for Crowd++ to start audio sensing. - Lightweight Sampling.
-A more efficient sensing and processing duty-cycling technique could be adopted.
-For example, the duty-cycle could follow a backoff policy, where the microphone samples for a small-duration just to detect voices.
-If no voice is detected then an exponential backoff could be applied to the sensing sleeping time.
-The backoff is reset when a voice is detected. - Learning-Based Prediction.
-We can collect a person's conversation log for a period of time, and learn her conversation pattern.
-For example, we may be able to correlate the likelihood of the user to talk to others with time of the day, calendar events, or certain phone usage patterns.
-Crowd++ could again use this as a hint that could drive smarter duty-cycling policies.
+Proximity detection.
+Given that it is safe to assume people always carry a smartphone, we can detect phone proximity through short-range radio analysis techniques to determine whether two phones are close to each other, which is an indicator that the people may be engaged in a conversation.
+Proximity may then be used as a soft hint for Crowd++ to start audio sensing.

-B. Privacy
+Lightweight sampling.
+A more efficient sensing and processing duty cycling technique could be adopted.
+For example, the duty cycle could follow a backoff policy, where the microphone samples for a short duration just to detect voices.
+If no voice is detected, an exponential backoff could be applied to the sensing sleeping time.
+The backoff is reset when a voice is detected.

+Learning-based prediction.
+We can collect a person's conversation log for a period of time, and learn his conversation pattern.
+For example, we may be able to correlate the likelihood of the user talking to others with time of day, calendar events, or certain phone usage patterns.
+Crowd++ could again use this as a hint that could drive smarter duty cycling policies.

+PRIVACY

-It is quite natural to raise privacy concerns when doing audio analysis.
-These concerns become more serious when the audio is captured with a smartphone, which is often in private spaces, e.g., home.
+It is quite natural for privacy concerns to be raised when doing audio analysis.
+These concerns become more serious when the audio is captured with a smartphone, which is often in private spaces (e.g., homes).
 With this in mind, we take specific steps to make sure that users' privacy is preserved.

-Speakers' identity is never revealed.
-Crowd++ isn't able to associate a voice fingerprint to a specific person and it's designed to only infer the number of different speakers in an anonymized manner.
-Crowd++ could potentially identify only the phone's owner if the algorithm was actively trained to recognize the owner's voice.
+Speakers' identities are never revealed.
+Crowd++ is not able to associate a voice fingerprint to a specific person and is designed to only infer the number of different speakers in an anonymized manner.
+Crowd++ could potentially identify only a phone's owner if the algorithm was actively trained to recognize the owner's voice.
 Identification of the owner may be optionally added to either improve the speaker count accuracy or used in personal social diary applications.

 The audio analysis is always performed locally on devices in order to avoid sensitive data leaks.
 The audio is deleted right after the audio features computation.
-Should communication with backend be needed, the servers should be trusted and offthe-shelf encryption methods for the communications should be put in place.
+Should communication with backend be needed, the servers should be trusted, and off-the-shelf encryption methods for the communications should be put in place.
 Only features extracted from the audio, rather than the raw audio itself, should be sent to the server.

-To guarantee the user's privacy when the data is sent to a backend server and to prevent attacks that exploit the audio features to reconstruct the original audio, measures such as the ones proposed by Liu et al. [16] should be put in place.
-In this work, it is shown how to manipulate the MFCC features to a point that they are still effective for a machine learning algorithm to infer events while, however, obfuscating the underlying content of the raw audio.
+To guarantee the user's privacy when the data is sent to a backend server, and to prevent attacks that exploit the audio features to reconstruct the original audio, measures such as the ones proposed by Liu et al. [16] should be put in place.
+In this work, it is shown how to manipulate the MFCC features to a point at which they are still effective for a machine learning algorithm to infer events, while obfuscating the underlying content of the raw audio.

-Finally, by giving users the ability to configure the application's settings, Crowd++ should be allowed to work only in specific locations - say, in public places.
-Through geo-fencing technologies, the application could be automatically activated and deactivated as directed by the user's pre-selected policies: e.g., activate it in the office and in restaurants but not at home.
+Finally, by giving users the ability to configure the application's settings, Crowd++ should be allowed to work only in specific locations say, in public places.
+Through geo-fencing technologies, the application could be automatically activated and deactivated as directed by the user's preselected policies, such as activated in the office and in restaurants but not at home.